mikumogit/A65/README.md

 Or you can fabricate your own from [publicly available 3D data](https://github.com/Salicylic-acid3/GL516_Case).

 **Version History**

 - Rev 0.1…  Prototype edition.

+- Rev 1.0…  Added stabilizer holes to allow the Right Option key to be installed in the upward position. / Fixed reset switch position.

 ***
 GL516 Template is Released under the MIT license.<br>